ArthurYangCN/cse15l-lab-reports/index.md

 `cd` With Directory Path:

-Output: No direct output and nothing changes.
+Output: No direct output and nothing changes, because I am changing to the same directory path.
+So, I am still in the same directory.
 ![Image](cd3.png)
 Working Directory: `/workspaces/cse15l-lab-reports`